Lecturer: Kenneth Wraight, Dima Maneuski, Stephan Eisenhardt, Richard Bates & Andrew Blue

 (11 lectures, 1x2hr lab & 1x3hr Lab)

-In the first series of lectures, taught by Stephan Eisenhardt, the students learn about classical detector technologies and concepts that form the basis of the modern developments.
+In the first series of lectures the students learn about classical detector technologies and concepts that form the basis of the modern developments.